Articles

 Cons of Process Street:

-• Can be overcomplicated for simple documentation or small teams
+• Can be overcomplicated for simple documentation or training needs

 SAP Litmos is a cloud-based, AI-empowered Learning Management System (LMS) designed for rapid deployment and formal training needs.
-The platform provides extensive pre-built course libraries and SCORM-compliant content authoring, making it a strong fit for organizations with complex compliance requirements.
-Its multi-audience training capability supports employees, partners, and customers, which is valuable for HVAC companies with distributed teams or franchise models.
+The platform provides extensivepre-built course libraries and supports SCORM-compliant content, making it suitable for organizations with complex compliance requirements.
+Its multi-audience training capability allows HVAC companies to deliver content to employees, partners, and customers from a single platform.

 Pricing

-For an HVAC company with 50 employees, expect approximately $300–$500/month, depending on contract terms and feature selection.
+For an HVAC company with 50 employees, expect monthly costs to start around $300-$500, depending on contract terms and feature selection.

 Pros of SAP Litmos: